Reporting Child Abuse - South Carolina

-Abuse is defined to include physical, mental or sexual abuse as well as neglect.
+Abuse is defined to include physical abuse, mental abuse, sexual abuse and neglect.

-To access the entire child abuse chapter in the official South Caroline Code online, follow:
+To access the entire child abuse chapter in the official South Carolina Code online, follow:

-Links to specific sections are not available to the official South Caroline Code.
+Links to specific sections are not available to the official South Carolina Code.
 Links to specific sections from unofficial sources do not appear available at this time.

 For more information on the South Carolina law and reporting in South Carolina, follow:

 For contact information of all county social services offices by county, follow: